katrate/elite-session-0./README.md

 # elite-session-0.

-i was facing an issue in deployin the images therefor i have uploaded it also to git
+i was facing an issue in deploying the images therefore i have uploaded it to git for your reference